TheresaLui/SelfHelpContent_v2/articles/microsoft.cassandra-managedinstance/cassandra-configuration.md

 />

 # Azure Managed Instance for Apache Cassandra configuration
-Most users are able to resolve their Managed Instance Cassandra configuration issue using the steps below.
+Most users are able to resolve issues with Managed Instance Cassandra configurations by using the steps below.

 ## **Recommended Steps**

 ### **Cassandra is not running or starting up**
-Make sure you are not blocking access to vital Azure services that are necessary for Managed Cassandra to work properly:
+Make sure you aren't blocking access to vital Azure services that are necessary for Managed Cassandra to work properly:

 - Azure Storage
 - Azure KeyVault
 - Azure Virtual Machine Scale Sets
 - Azure Monitoring
-- Azure AAD
+- Azure Active Directory
 - Azure Security

 ### **A datacenter in a different VNet is not running or starting up**